-The Blue Community Consortium was created by the Waves of Change, a program of the WHALE Center that was endosred by the International Ocean Institue.
-Blue Community was developed as a way coastal communities could put greater emphais on sustainble ocean issues that are of concern to coastal communities.
+The Blue Community Consortium was created by the Waves of Change, a program of the WHALE Center that was endorsed by the International Ocean Institute.
+Blue Community was developed as a way coastal communities could put greater emphasis on sustainable ocean issues that are of concern to coastal communities.

-Blue Community is a program of the WHALE Center, and administers its United Nations World Tourism Organiztion (UNWTO) Affilate programs.
-It also manages a UNWTO Sustainble Tourism Observatory, the Blue Community Sustainble Tourism Observatory.
+Blue Community is a program of the WHALE Center, and administers its United Nations World Tourism Organization (UNWTO) Affiliate programs.
+It also manages a UNWTO Sustainable Tourism Observatory, the Blue Community Sustainable Tourism Observatory.

 The Blue Community provides the following major programs and services.

 - Management and research of the Blue Community Sustainable Tourism Observatory that includes 14 communities in Florida

 - Management of the Blue Community Consortium that includes cities, businesses, NGO's and other groups.